Armaan (2003 film): Plot

 In a hospital founded by Dr. Siddharth Sinha, he and his adopted son, Akash, work as doctors.
 Siddharth wishes to run a state-of-the-art hospital, but his profession requires him to dedicate his time to his patients.
 Soon, a new doctor, Dr. Neha Mathur, joins the hospital and falls for Akash.
 However, the arrival of Sonia Kapoor later changes the relationship between Akash and Neha.
 Sonia is a jealous, spoilt woman who is used to having things her way, and it is not long before she wants Akash for herself.
 She decides that since Akash is the man for her, she can win his love with a financial agreement.
 The agreement states that once Akash marries Sonia, her father Gulshan Kapoor will help finance the hospital.

 Siddharth dies in an attempt to bring an injured child to the hospital after suffering a heart attack.
 His last wish is for the hospital to be properly completed.
 Akash, now burdened with the increasing debts to purchase equipment for the hospital, cannot arrange for further funds.
 With a broken heart, he agrees to marry Sonia to set up the hospital, thus fulfilling his father's final wish.
 Neha understands his dilemma and agrees to break up with Akash, but because of her dedication and professionalism, she offers to continue working in the same hospital.

-After the marriage, Sonia begins to suspect that Akash is having an affair with Neha, and starts annoying both of them.
-She cannot stand Neha, who is still working at the hospital, and keeps coming up with all kinds of reasons to get her out.
+After the marriage, Sonia is revealed to be highly manipulative, consistently jealous and mistrustful, and obsessively controlling towards Akash.
+She begins to suspect that Akash is having an affair with Neha, and starts annoying both of them.
+She cannot stand Neha, who is still working at the hospital, and keeps coming up with all kinds of excuses to get her out.
 She is involved in a serious accident and has severe brain damage requiring Akash to operate on her.
 For a moment, he is in a dilemma—curing Sonia would mean again having to face the problems she causes.
 However, he decides to fulfill his duty as a doctor and Sonia later recovers.
 She learns that Akash operated on her, despite her behaviour.
 Sonia asks for Akash's forgiveness and divorces him, allowing him to marry and settle down with Neha.